lambdacms/lambdacms/README.md

 ```

 Replace the `makeFoundation` function with the following code, so it will
-create the `admin` user as provided in `settings.yml` and run all needed migrations:
+create the `admin` user as provided in `settings.yml` and run all needed migrations.
+This example assumes Postgres is used:

 ```haskell
 makeFoundation :: AppSettings -> IO App